 The President's FY 2021 budget request was released on February 10, 2020, and as in previous years, the Trump Administration proposed slashing funding for programs of importance to academic medicine, including the National Institutes of Health (NIH), the Health Resources and Services Administration (HRSA) Titles VII and VIII health professions and nursing workforce programs, as well as proposing significant cuts to Medicare Graduate Medical Education (GME) funding and other Medicare and Medicaid funding streams.

-Congress has kicked off the FY 2021 budget and appropriations process with hearings, and despite delays due to the ongoing COVID-19 public health emergency, Congressional leaders hope to restart committee consideration of appropriations bills in the early summer.
+Congress kicked off the FY 2021 budget and appropriations process with hearings despite delays due to the ongoing COVID-19 public health emergency.
+While the House approved 10 of its 12 spending bills for FY 2021, the Senate did not consider any of its versions of the appropriations bills.